 An additional quire π2 -not mentioned in the registrum and printed in a different typeface- contains a second dedication to Pope Julius II by Raffaele Maffei (following the one signed by the author on l. a10) as well as a letter from Vincenzo Mainardi to Lattanzio Cortesi dated 20 December 1510.
 This quire was clearly printed at a later stage, certainly after the author's death.
 This would explain its absence from several copies, including the present one.
 This two-leaf quire is also known to have been issued in 1513 with a new dedication to the recently elected Pope Leo X, replacing the previous dedication in copies that had apparently not yet been donated or sold by that time (cf. F. Bausi, La dedicatoria a Leone X del “De Cardinalatu” di Paolo Cortesi, in: “Bibliothèque d'Humanisme et Renaissance”, LVIII, 1996, pp. 643-650).

 Compared to the collation of the ideal copy proposed by Harris and Centi (cf. op. cit., p.
 35), the present copy differs only in the omission of the additional quire π2 and the blank leaf a1.
-Apart from some variations in the order in which the quires are bound, these characteristics are also present in the only other copy we have encountered on the market in recent times.
-That copy, which once belonged to Giuseppe Renato Imperiali, was sold by Christie's in 1997 for US$ 9,200 and was not eligible for restitution due to discrepancies in the collation between different copies (Catalogue of The Giannalisa Feltrinelli Library.
+Apart from some variations in the order in which the quires are bound, these characteristics are also present in the copy, once belonging to Giuseppe Renato Imperiali, that was sold by Christie's in 1997 for US$ 9,200 and was not eligible for restitution due to discrepancies in the collation between different copies (Catalogue of The Giannalisa Feltrinelli Library.
 Part One: Incunabula and Other Italian Early Printed Books, 7 October 1997, no. 31).
+Other copies that we have been able to trace on the market but in most cases not verify, were offered by Davis & Orioli (London, c.
+1952), C.A.
+Chiesa (Milan, c.
+1966), Gonnelli (Florence, c.
+1970), and R. Halwas (London, 1995 £ 16,000).

 The present copy is remarkably unsophisticated, still preserved in its original flexible vellum and not heavily pressed, unlike other copies housed in later leather bindings.
 As a result, numerous blank impressions found throughout the publication remain clearly discernible.
 For instance, on l.
 F2r, one can distinctly observe an impression reading ‘PAULI CORTESII PROTONO/TARII APOSTOLICI'.
 Harris and Centi describe this as a ‘subliminal signature' scattered here and there throughout the volume: “il fatto che questo messaggio destinato ai posteri sia stato segnalato per la prima volta dopo quasi cinquecento anni inevitabilmente induce a chiedere quanto fosse visibile per i contemporanei dello scrittore.
 Occorre però ricordare che la maggior parte degli esemplari visionati non recano la legatura originale, per cui atti ripetuti di martellamento e pressatura durante le fasi di rilegatura hanno ridotto la qualità dell'indentazione nella carta” (cf. op. cit., pp. 48-49).